What is Back Labor Pain? Back Labor vs Back Pain

 Well, in this front-facing position (known as the occiput posterior position, if you must know) your baby’s hard head is pushing down on your lower back, invading the nerves down there and causing some serious discomfort.

-While there are some minor risk factors ‒ such as a lower chance of having a vaginal birth, if that’s important to you ‒ babies tend to figure out that they’re doing it all backward and correct their position before it’s time to exit through the birth canal.
+While this position may occasionally lower the chance of having a vaginal birth, if that’s important to you — babies tend to figure out that they’re doing it all backward and correct their position before it’s time to exit through the birth canal.

 But it’s not always your baby’s position that causes back labor.